Allergy, Cross Contact & COVID-19 Practices

-Allergies can be a source of axiety for both event hosts and guests; it's important that both parties receive the information they need to make decisions with regards to to their well-being.
-As a catering company we process a variety of allergens in our kitchen; we work with third party organizations such as Dine Aware and Toronto Public Health to ensure our facility meets health standards.
+Allergies can be a source of anxiety for both event hosts and guests; it's important that both parties receive the information they need to make decisions with regards to their well-being.
+As a catering company, we process a variety of allergens in our kitchen; we work with third-party organizations such as Dine Aware and Toronto Public Health to ensure our facility meets health standards.

 No guarantees can be made with regards to allergy contamination as our facility does processes dairy, eggs, nuts, wheat, shellfish, soy and other allergens; however, we do follow strict health and safety guidelines and employ the following stringent cross-contact practices to avoid contamination:

-* All tasting spoons, ladles and other cookware are dedicated to each allergy until service in complete; they are then sanitized*
+All tasting spoons, ladles and other cookware are dedicated to each allergy until service is complete; they are then sanitized*

-**Sanitization includes a bleach/water solution for table tops and a high pressure dishwasher/sanitizer which hits a top heat of 190 degrees F
+**Sanitisation includes a bleach/water solution for tabletops and a high-pressure dishwasher/sanitizer which hits a top heat of 190 degrees F

-We source only quality ingredients and rely on supplier/manufacturer's allergen statements and routinenely make all event ingredient lists available to guests upon request; please contact us for more information.
+We source only quality ingredients and rely on supplier/manufacturer's allergen statements and routinely make all event ingredient lists available to guests upon request; please contact us for more information.